khilnani/ec2-remote.serverless/README.md

 Email address:

+- Go to https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email - Add and verify your email address.
-- To specify the email address alerts should be sent to, edit the `environment/EC2_REMOTE_EMAIL`key in the `serverless.yml`
+- Edit the `environment/EC2_REMOTE_EMAIL`key in the `serverless.yml` and update the email address.

 Tag info to use: